A simple explanation

 How common is it?

-Skin psoriasis affects 2-3% of the UK population.
-Out of this figure, approximately 10-20% of people with psoriasis may develop this form of arthritis.
+Skin psoriasis affects 1 in 50 people, which is about 1.3 million, or around 2% of the UK population.
+Out of this figure, around 30% of people with psoriasis may develop this form of arthritis.

 What comes first, the psoriasis or the arthritis?

-In approximately 80% of cases, the arthritis will develop after the appearance of psoriasis.
+In approximately 4 out of 5 (80%) of cases, the arthritis will develop after the appearance of psoriasis.
 However, in about 20% of cases, the joint inflammation will come first.

 Psoriatic arthritis can be elusive and difficult to pin down to some of the medical profession, and indeed, you may feel sometimes that you have become a hypochondriac, experiencing the odd pains in your finger, toe, back or wrist.